 Palestine Refugees from Syria (PRS) are often competing with PRL for employment, often in low-paid, manual jobs which perpetuate poverty.
-This is one of the consequences of the labour restrictions imposed on Palestinians which deny them access to syndicalist positions in the formal employment sector such as law and medicine.
+This is one of the consequences of the labour restrictions imposed on Palestinians which denies them access to syndicalist positions in the formal employment sector such as law and medicine.
 The parlous state of the economy and squeeze on jobs creates a race to the bottom which inevitably depresses wages and creates vulnerability in the workplace.
-The UNRWA 2022 socio-economic survey of Palestinians in Lebanon found that 37 per cent of workers had a verbal agreement with their employer and 50 per cent had no contract at all (UNRWA, 2022a: 1).
+The UNRWA 2022 socio-economic survey of Palestinians in Lebanon found that 37 per cent of workers had a verbal agreement with their employer and 50 per cent had no contract at all.
 The same survey found that a massive 94 per cent of women aged over 16 years and 33 per cent of men were unemployed.
-Sixty-one per cent of all those surveyed had been in work for less than nine months over the previous year which has resulted in almost all Palestinian families living below the poverty line (Ibid.).
-UNRWA found that traditional coping mechanisms in times of economic crisis had been exhausted which meant that many families were turning to 'maladaptive coping mechanisms' including: 'selling belongings, missing meals, child marriage, child labour, incurring debts and unsustainable borrowing practices' (UNRWA, 2023c: 5).
-With no resolution to the economic crisis in sight, increasing numbers of Palestine refugees are risking their lives by taking overcrowded boats across the Mediterranean to what they hope is sanctuary elsewhere (Murphy, 2022).
+Sixty-one per cent of all those surveyed had been in work for less than nine months over the previous year which has resulted in almost all Palestinian families living below the poverty line.
+UNRWA found that traditional coping mechanisms in times of economic crisis had been exhausted which meant that many families were turning to 'maladaptive coping mechanisms' including: 'selling belongings, missing meals, child marriage, child labour, incurring debts and unsustainable borrowing practices'.
+With no resolution to the economic crisis in sight, increasing numbers of Palestine refugees are risking their lives by taking overcrowded boats across the Mediterranean to what they hope is sanctuary elsewhere.

 UNRWA has responded to the crisis by providing cash assistance to PRL and PRS in US dollars.
-Eighty-six per cent of PRS relied on UNRWA cash assistance as their main source of income in the first quarter of 2022 as government subsidies to refugees were withdrawn as a result of the crisis (UNRWA, 2022c: 6).
+Eightysix per cent of PRS relied on UNRWA cash assistance as their main source of income in the first quarter of 2022 as government subsidies to refugees were withdrawn as a result of the crisis.
 For the average family, travel to work or education has become increasingly difficult as a result of spiking fuel and transport costs.
-Similarly, food staples have surged in price with an UNRWA food price survey carried out between October 2019 and July 2022 finding that the average cost of a food basket in Palestine refugee camps in Lebanon had increased from LBP130,441 per month to LBP860,000 per month, a rise of approximately 560 per cent (Ibid.: 15).
-The World Food Programme reported in 2022 that, at 351 per cent, Lebanon had experienced the sharpest annual increase in the cost of a food basket across the Middle East North Africa (MENA) region, followed by Syria at 97 percent (World Food Programme, 2022: 2)
+Similarly, food staples have surged in price with an UNRWA food price survey carried out between October 2019 and July 2022, finding that the average cost of a food basket in Palestine refugee camps in Lebanon had increased from LBP130,441 per month to LBP860,000 per month, a rise of approximately 560 per cent.
+The World Food Programme reported in 2022 that, at 351 per cent, Lebanon had experienced the sharpest annual increase in the cost of a food basket across the Middle East North Africa (MENA) region, followed by Syria at 97 percent.